cardano-scaling/pop/scenario.md

   * Verifies the commit hash ∃
 * NOTE:
   * enforce uniqueness of release (eg. immutable key/value) which goes against GH policy (eg. a release tarball can be changed)

+### Trigger Antithesis reviews

+* User wants to trigger AT run
+* Requests are posted on-chain with references to PR/artefacts
+* "Oracle" accepts (or not) the request and outputs test results
+* Later on we could lock some payment in smart contract to be released with test results
+* key: platform / user
+* value:
+  * repo URL
+  * commit Hash
+  * signature
+* oracle:
+  * verifies PR/commit
+  * trigger test run